The Double Refuge ✝︎ Saint Francis: Pascal’s Wager 1

 This may be true, yet the wager makes our connection to this infinity and immutability dependent on our choice, as if we could possibly know how much of God’s light everyone will get.
 I doubt that any of us know for sure 1. how Grace works, or 2. what the real outcomes of our convictions will be.

 The outcomes of the wager also suggest that this world lacks deep wonder, beauty, or worth in itself.
 Without remembering that it’s God’s Creation, it remains an infinite abyss.
-This wonderful o’erhanging firmament becomes a quintessence of dust.
-Or perhaps it’s more accurate to say that this physical world has no quintessence at all, no ether stretching into an infinity to be marvelled at; only a dust that obscures our celestial vision and leads us to the brink of the abyss.
+To put it in Hamlet’s words, this wonderful o’erhanging firmament becomes a quintessence of dust.
+Or perhaps it’s more accurate to say that this physical world has no quintessence at all, no ether stretching into an infinity to be marvelled at.
+All it has is a dust that obscures our celestial vision and leads us to the brink of the abyss.

 When offered the choice between a heavenly sky fretted with the believer’s celestial fire and the unbeliever’s promontory of foul vapours leading into a meaningless void, who wouldn’t choose the fretting guitars of the angelic choir?
-But is this a fair way to frame our options?
-Or is it a subtle way of forcing us into a false dichotomy?
+This is hardly a fair way to frame our options.
+Rather, it seems a subtle way of forcing us into a false dichotomy.

 This isn’t to say that Pascal is wrong when he suggests that belief is a wonderful thing.
 I agree with him that belief opens up a vista of benevolent metaphysical possibilities.
 Yet 1. this vista can be in addition to, rather than instead of, physical possibilities, and 2. there are many vistas, and not all of them require confessions of faith or exclusive access.